MCP Integration

 }

-Add this config to the file your MCP client reads from:
+Add either config to the file your MCP client reads from:

 • Claude Desktop: claude_desktop_config.json